Making a Power of Attorney for an Elderly Parent

 Of course, when you talk with anyone who's struggling with increasing frailty, you will have to tread gently around issues of deteriorating mental or physical abilities, perhaps underscoring that planning is a good thing for everybody to do, in case help is necessary someday.

-Don't force it.
-All that said, it's just as important to remember that legally you can't --and of course, you shouldn't -- force someone to follow a certain course just because you think it's best.
+All that said, it's just as important to remember that legally you can't—and of course, you shouldn't—force someone to follow a certain course just because you think it's best.
 If you strong-arm or coerce someone into making powers of attorney and the documents are later challenged in court, you could find yourself in a lot of legal trouble.
 The same goes for faking signatures on any legal documents.
 Don't do it.
 If your loved one doesn't want to cooperate and you eventually have to ask a court for control over his or her affairs, that may be difficult, but it's much better than being charged with fraud or forgery.

-If a family member is already incapacitated, you'll need to ask a court to name a guardian or conservator to watch over his or her affairs.
-A court will usually name a spouse or other very close family member to this position, taking into account any evidence of what the incapacitated person would have wanted and other information about what's in his or her best interest.
-For more information, see Nolo's article Conservatorships and Adult Guardianships.
+If a family member is already mentally incapacitated, you'll need to ask a court to name a guardian or conservator to watch over their affairs.
+A court will usually name a spouse or other very close family member to this position, taking into account any evidence of what the incapacitated person would have wanted and other information about what's in their best interest.
+For more information, see Nolo's article on conservatorships and adult guardianships.

 Ready to create your will?